KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 Path to the MediaInfo file.
 If filled in Kdenlive shows more details in clip properties.

+**Proxy and Transcode Jobs**

-**Proxy Clips - Concurrent Threads**  This will set the number of threads the program will attempt to use when calling ffmpeg to encode :ref:`clips`.
+:guilabel:`Concurrent threads` This will set the number of threads the program will attempt to use when calling ffmpeg to encode :ref:`clips`.
 This will be what kdenlive passes to the ffmpeg  *-threads* parameter.
 Increasing this parameter may not have an effect if you have changed the proxy encoding settings using :ref:`project_settings` to a codec that ffmpeg does not do multi-thread on.
 (Multi-threading is supported for MPEG-2, MPEG-4, H.264, and VP8)

+.. versionadded:: 22.08

+:guilabel:`Use lower CPU priority for proxy and transcode tasks`

+This adds a Kdenlive setting to lower the priority of the proxy rendering (QProcess).
+This helps keep the main UI responsive when proxies are rendering.

 .. deprecated:: 19.04